box8engineering/box8engineering.github.io/_posts/2020-02-06-Document-Scanner-OCR-&-Information-Extraction.md

 ### 6. <a name="docparser" style="text-decoration:underline;">Document Scanner & OCR</a>
 Dcoument Scanner is a data capture solution built to retrieve data from image documents.
 It takes an image and extracts the data required in near real-time.

 Document Scanner was built to solve the above mentioned problems.
-We have been able to productize a pipeline for OCR by working with it as not just for character recognition but getting structured usable information.
+We have been able to productize a pipeline for OCR by working with it not just for character recognition but getting structured usable information.

 <center><img src="https://ph-files.imgix.net/a8b55670-2332-43fa-9a36-7e6619308363?auto=format&auto=compress&codec=mozjpeg&cs=strip&w=627.3015873015872&h=380&fit=max&dpr=2"></center>